statsunyan/-/README.md

 ## notes
 1. This project was completed with November to December 2023, due to lack of time and the fact that this is only an undergraduate final course project.
 I would like to ask for your tolerance for any shortcomings in the project.
 Modifications are also welcome.
+2. The code and sample images in the file were compiled by me 5 months after the project ended, and some of the images used in the PowerPoint may not be available now.
+But the code and example images I have compiled can basically reproduce the process of solving the problem, and have been as detailed as possible.